 No matter which stage your protagonist is in, find what could disturb them via the real horrors of war.
 Is it their fellow soldiers raping, pillaging, killing, and burning civilians?
 Is it prostitution, a crisis of faith, insubordination, cruel punishment, irreconcilable moral choices?
 All of it?
 Mine those events for opportunities to create misinformation and misunderstandings for which your protagonist must contend.
 Your protagonist is likely hiding something crucial about themselves from their team and maybe something from their people at home.
 Exploit that.

 Find what is truly beautiful and meaningful to the protagonist.
-Find ways to represent those values in external form.
-Some examples might be in an animal (“save the cat”), a civilian (mother protecting a child), photograph of a loved one (Betsy back home), religious trinket (pocket Buddha statue), or nature (a crushed flower).
+Find ways to represent those values in an external form.
+Some examples might be in an animal (“save the cat”), a civilian (mother protecting a child), a photograph of a loved one (Betsy back home), religious trinket (pocket Buddha statue), or nature (a crushed flower).

 Do your research or be consistent with your world building if your story is set in a fantasy setting.
 Know the following: